CyberGriffin/NPC-Engine/README.md

 NPCs use the GPT-4 API to generate dialogue, response time varies and is of considerable worry.
 Another concern is the programming languages that can interact with the GPT-4 API, possibly limiting development.
-# 2 Scope and Limitations of this Technical Report
+# 2 Scope and Limitations
 This report focuses on the concept and ideas surrounding NPC Engine.
 Development for this project has not begun, therefore much of this report is subject to change and may be inaccurate.
 # 3 NPC Engine Design